 I want them to know, so I’ll talk about you openly and often.
 In the moments when you cross my mind, I’ll put my thoughts into words and the corners of my lips will curve up as I say, “You know, your grandpa used to . . .”

-I’ll tell them how you’re watching over them each and every day, and how deep your love for them runs even though it isn’t as tangible as we all wish it could be.
+I’ll tell them how you’re watching over them each and every day, and how deep your love for them runs even though it isn’t as tangible as we all wish it could be since you’re in Heaven.
 I’ll teach them which songs on the radio are a “hello” from you, and that you often send signs when we need them most, if only we’re open to receiving them.

 I don’t think it will ever completely dissolve, this missing you thing.
 But as long as my own breath carries on, I’ll keep your memory alive.